If you consider yourself a modern parent, you're probably interested in decking out your baby's room with gadgets.

 We'll update this list over time with the latest high-tech baby goods, too, so keep checking back for the latest.

-The $110 Hero SE has a motion sensor that detects the slightest of movements, monitoring your baby while sleeping.
+The Hero has a motion sensor that detects the slightest of movements, monitoring your baby while they sleep.
 There are ways to help prevent SIDS, and this little gadget is one of them.
 After 15 seconds of no movement, the Hero will vibrate to rouse your baby.
 After another five seconds of no motion, it will sound an alarm.

 Snoo Smart Sleeper